 What standards are in non-attainment currently?

-Santa Barbara County was designated unclassifiable/attainment for the 2008 federal 8-hour ozone standard on April 30, 2012.
-(The 1-hour federal ozone standard was revoked for Santa Barbara County).
-The California 8-hour ozone standard was implemented in May, 2006.
-The County violates the state 8-hour ozone standard and the state standard for PM10.
-The County is unclassifiable/attainment for the federal PM2.5 standard and unclassified for the state PM2.5 standard (based on monitored data from 2007 – 2009).
+Santa Barbara County was designated unclassifiable/attainment for the 2015 revised federal 8-hour ozone standard on April 30, 2018.
+The County is designated nonattainment-transitional for the state ozone standard, and also violates the state PM10 standard.
+The County is unclassifiable/attainment for the federal PM2.5 standard and unclassified for the state PM2.5 standard..
 For more information, see this page.

 What are the APCD’s thresholds of significance for environmental review?